TheImagingSource/Linux-tiscamera-Programming-Samples/README.md

 ### IC Barcode simple
 [This](https://github.com/TheImagingSource/Linux-tiscamera-Programming-Samples/tree/master/IC%20Barcode%20Simple) sample shows, how to use the IC Barcode library.

+### IC Barcode Wrapper for ROS
+Mr Dominik made a wrapper for ROS using the IC Barcode at [IC Barcode Scanner ROS](https://github.com/fkie/ic_barcode_scanner).

 ## The Imaging Source Camera and Devices FAQ
 The FAQ can be found at https://github.com/TheImagingSource/IC-Imaging-Control-Samples/wiki